IQAIcom/brain-examples/apps/mcp-agent/README.md

 - **Cryo-mcp**: Connects to a local blockchain node for retrieving and processing on-chain data
 - **File-system**: Provides secure, controlled access to specified filesystem directories

+The cryo mcp and the file-system server both go hand in hand with the mcp plugin.
+The file responses from the cryo mcp server are then passed to the file system server for processing.
+This is automatically handled by the mcp plugin via tool chaining

 ## Setup

 To get started, clone this repository and navigate to the project folder: